When Love Feels Like Walking on Glass

 Scott’s story is fiction.
 But the pain he witnesses, the confusion he unpacks, and the discoveries he makes are rooted in real experience.

-If you’ve ever:
+And you’ve ever:

 -